Five Structural Challenges of Returnable Assets Ops

 Logistics teams compensate for uncertainty by buying more plastic pallets, roll cages, and specialized carriers than they actually need, simply to avoid disruptions.
 These buffers help teams respond to usual deliveries when assets go missing or come back with unknown delays.

 The ROI calculation from returnable assets further becomes a hard call because of the premature write-offs.
-Assets are written-off way before their actual expected lifecycle – because they are just not found.

 This makes returnable assets a capital sink rather than a reusable resource, tying up working capital while masking the real causes of shortages, delays, and idling inventory.